trenotronic/RAPPOR_FL/README.md

-# CS 323 – Final Project: From RAPPOR Noise to Usable Structure: Privacy-Preserving Decision Trees
+# From RAPPOR Noise to Usable Structure: Privacy-Preserving Decision Trees

 **Author:** Bach Nguyen, Tren Meckel

-This repository contains the full implementation and experimental results for the **CS 323 Final Project: From RAPPOR Noise to Usable Structure: Privacy-Preserving Decision Trees**, focusing on **RAPPOR**, **segmentation-based coarsening**, and **federated decision-tree evaluation**.
+This repository contains the full implementation and experimental results for the **From RAPPOR Noise to Usable Structure: Privacy-Preserving Decision Trees**, focusing on **RAPPOR**, **segmentation-based coarsening**, and **federated decision-tree evaluation**.
 The project analyzes how strong LDP affects predictive modeling for drug-use outcomes using the NSDUH 2021–2023 public-use dataset.

 We benchmark three pipelines: